ztw17/activerecord-validations-lab-chi01-seng-ft-010620/README.md

 Finally, add a custom validator to `Post` that ensures the title is sufficiently clickbait-y.
-If the title does not contain "Won't Believe", "Secret", "Top [number]", or "Guess", the validator should return false.
+If the title does not contain "Won't Believe", "Secret", "Top [number]", or "Guess", the validator should add a validation error.
+Refer to the Rails guide on how to add an error.

 For future projects, it's a good idea to skim the list of available validation options.
 It will give you a sense of what's available and help with creating